ffirg/workshop_checks/README.md

 Anything that comes back failed is a problem!

 ## fix_tower_config.yml

+Very occasionally, rhel workshops fail to import inventory I've noticed.
+You won't notice this until the student reaches the tower exercises :(

 If you want to try to fix misconfigured tower config, then: